 Compare and move instructions in the Horner XL4 OCS all-in-one controller can be very powerful.
-We will be looking at how to use these instructions.
+We will be looking at how to use these compare and move instructions.
 Combining these two instructions to build a sequencer, we will apply this to an application example.
 Our application will be a simple traffic light.
 The HMI screen will show a picture of each of the lights.
 Continue Reading!

 Find parts for your Omron K series PLC.